Welcome to the BDA Family

 AIA, NCARB, LEED AP

 Don was drawn to architecture at a young age and was fascinated with how buildings were put together.
-Now, as a Registered Architect and Vice President of the firm, Don gets to do just that.
+Now, as a Registered Architect and President of the firm, Don gets to do just that.
 Don’s every day focus is on client satisfaction and firm operations.
 In this role, he manages projects, maintains the overall project schedule for firm-wide activities and interacts with clients to assure they are getting quality service.
 He enjoys collaborating with creative people and his senior position in the firm allows him to mentor the staff and develop BDA’s next generation of leaders.

 Outside of the office, you can find Don on the golf course or enjoying a local craft beer with friends.